ardatan/graphql-tools/docs/source/schema-directives.md

 Since the GraphQL specification does not discuss any specific implementation strategy for directives, it's up to each GraphQL server framework to expose an API for implementing new directives.

-If you're using Apollo Server, you are also likely to be using the [`graphql-tools`](https://github.com/apollographql/graphql-tools) npm package, which provides a convenient yet powerful tool for implementing directive syntax: the [`SchemaDirectiveVisitor`](https://github.com/apollographql/graphql-tools/blob/wip-schema-directives/src/schemaVisitor.ts) class.
+If you're using Apollo Server, you are also likely to be using the [`graphql-tools`](https://github.com/apollographql/graphql-tools) npm package, which provides a convenient yet powerful tool for implementing directive syntax: the [`SchemaDirectiveVisitor`](https://github.com/apollographql/graphql-tools/blob/master/src/utils/SchemaDirectiveVisitor.ts) class.

 To implement a schema directive using `SchemaDirectiveVisitor`, simply create a subclass of `SchemaDirectiveVisitor` that overrides one or more of the following visitor methods:

 * `visitSchema(schema: GraphQLSchema)`
 * `visitScalar(scalar: GraphQLScalarType)`
 * `visitObject(object: GraphQLObjectType)`
-* `visitFieldDefinition(field: GraphQLField<any, any>)`
+* `visitFieldDefinition(field: GraphQLField<any, any>, details: { objectType: GraphQLObjectType | GraphQLInterfaceType })`
-* `visitArgumentDefinition(argument: GraphQLArgument)`
+* `visitArgumentDefinition(argument: GraphQLArgument, objectType: GraphQLObjectType | GraphQLInterfaceType })`
 * `visitInterface(iface: GraphQLInterfaceType)`
 * `visitUnion(union: GraphQLUnionType)`
 * `visitEnum(type: GraphQLEnumType)`
-* `visitEnumValue(value: GraphQLEnumValue)`
+* `visitEnumValue(value: GraphQLEnumValue, details: { enumType: GraphQLEnumType })`
 * `visitInputObject(object: GraphQLInputObjectType)`
-* `visitInputFieldDefinition(field: GraphQLInputField)`
+* `visitInputFieldDefinition(field: GraphQLInputField, details: { objectType: GraphQLInputObjectType })`

 By overriding methods like `visitObject`, a subclass of `SchemaDirectiveVisitor` expresses interest in certain schema types such as `GraphQLObjectType` (the first parameter type of `visitObject`).